Accept EBT Today with EBT Payment Processing

 Most businesses know that accepting EBT payments will help grow their profits.
 However, there’s much to consider before accepting EBT cards, such as filing an application, meeting hardware requirements and understanding the costs involved.
 Read on to learn more about EBT payment processing and how our EBT specialists can help you accept EBT payments today.

 Three Easy Steps on How to Accept EBT Today

 We have a dedicated staff of EBT/SNAP experts who work closely with small business owners to ensure you have the proper equipment.
-Most importantly, they make sure that aren’t paying too much for your EBT processing services.
-Call 1-888-902-6202 now to speak with a Small Business EBT Specialist who show you how to accept EBT today.
+Most importantly, they make sure you aren’t paying too much for your EBT processing services.
+Call 1-888-902-6202 now to speak with a Small Business EBT Specialist who can show you how to accept EBT payments today.

 Once approved, we will ship you your new processing equipment.
 You will receive your new updated all-in-one machine that processes EBT/food stamps, EMV, and credit/debit card transactions in as little as 24 hours.
-Get approved today, process transactions tomorrow.
+Get approved and accept EBT today.